slatedocs/slate/source/includes/_auth.md

 When using netlify.authenticate with an OAuth1 API you get back an object with a **token** and a **secret** (this is not your API secret) and if you set these in an Authorization header, Netlify will automatically sign your API requests with your API secret.

-A jQuery Ajax request to the BitBucket API to get a user's repositories would look like:
+A jQuery Ajax request to the BitBucket API to get a user's repositories would look like -->

 ``` js
 $.ajax({